borg286/sevtech/README.md

 * GalactiCraft ores are not staged, and therefore fake players can quarry them

-    * For quarrying, the two best options are RFtools Builders with a storage filter module (for blacklisting) or a Mekanism Digital Miner
+    * For quarrying, the two best options are RFtools Builders with a storage filter module (for blacklisting)

         * Some ores (ilmenite being one) do have issues with metadata matching with ores.
 There are some cases where you may not be able to use a filter from RFTools and have to void off the materials you don't need.
 The Builder has a problem with filtering out the Ilmenite with the base rocks.
-Storage Drawers with void upgrades work great for this on the otherhand.
+Storage Drawers with void upgrades work great for this on the other hand.

     * Note that the ingots are not the same as the ones you've created up till now, so you may find crafting recipes don’t work with them.